shujanaqvifalcon/Book-Management-App/README.md

 4. Run npm install
 5. Create a copy of .env.example and rename it to .env
 6. Run nodemon to start the server
-7. Inorder to connect with db download mysql + sqlWorkBench :)

 That's it